luhack-test/slides/content/2023_24/session_1/recon.md

 # TCP SYN - The stealthy boi

-The SYN scan is the default scan Nmap will perform if no options are specified\.It is fast\, stealthy and often ignored by firewallsThe reason SYN is so stealthy is because it never fully completes a TCP Connection to the target machine\.
+The SYN scan is the default scan Nmap will perform if no options are specified\.
+It is fast\, stealthy and often ignored by firewalls.
+The reason SYN is so stealthy is because it never fully completes a TCP Connection to the target machine\.

 To understand this\, we must understand how TCP connections are handled\.